AC-Dap/savingchinatown-frontend/README.md

 ### Other notes

-The snugtop.jpeg image was provided by The Snug in San Francisco.
+The metaimage.jpeg image was provided by cegoh on Pixabay.